bonomali/new-project-ny/callmeback/README.md

-# web
+# callmeback

+Prototype project allowing for NYS residents to contact a customer service representative.

-A Spring Boot app with a React UI.
+This is a Spring Boot app with a React UI.
 Starter code generated from https://start.spring.io.

 Spring Boot code is under `src`.
 React code is under `frontend`.
 Upon compilation, `frontend` code will be packaged with the Spring Boot app into a JAR for deployment.